 - Referrals to social services and health care as needed

 - Transportation (if needed) to and from each session

 Resources for Parents

 Parenting Program Expanded – (Baby Steps Offering Thursday Evening Sessions), Newport This Week, January 17, 2019 – This feature article shares information about Baby Steps and its expansion of services.

 Our Turn: Victor Capellan and Lisa Hildebrand: First Three Years Shape Life’s Success – This Providence Journal opinion article tells parents reading to their children from infancy will positively affect their futures, and it gives some practical advice on the subject. -posted November 24, 2018

 *The mailing address of Florence Gray Center is 1 York Street; “1 Shimoda Way” works with most GPS systems.

 Hours of Operation

 We have many opportunities for volunteers, ranging from participation in our Saturday sessions, to helping solicit donations and assisting with administrative work.
 Those who are interested can contact the Baby Steps Coordinator at 401-490-1380.

 Families who participate in the Baby Steps program do so free of charge.
-Operating costs are raised through annual board giving, community donations and grants.
-Donations are most welcome and can be made online or by calling 401-490-1380.
+Operating costs are raised through annual board giving, community donations, and grants.
+Donations are greatly appreciated and can be made online or by calling 401-490-1380.